greyhats13/fta_iac/modules/gcp/secret-manager/README.md

-# Google Secret Manager Module for Google Cloud Platform (GCP)
+# Google Secret Manager Module for Terraform

-This Terraform module manages the creation and management of secrets in Google Secret Manager.
-It allows you to store, manage, and access secrets securely within your GCP environment.
+This Terraform module manages secrets and their versions in Google Cloud Secret Manager.
+It allows you to create secrets with custom labels and annotations, specify replication settings, and add secret versions with the secret data.

 ## Features

-- **Secret Creation**: Creates one or multiple secrets in Google Secret Manager.
+- **Secret Creation**: Creates a new secret in Google Secret Manager with specified labels and annotations.
-- **Secret Versions**: Adds secret versions with provided secret data.
+- **User-Managed Replication**: Supports user-managed replication by specifying the regions where the secret is replicated.
-- **Labels and Annotations**: Applies labels and annotations for better organization and management.
+- **Secret Version Creation**: Adds a new version to the secret with the provided secret data.
-- **User-Managed Replication**: Supports specifying the replication location of secrets.
+- **Custom Labels and Annotations**: Applies custom labels and annotations based on a standard naming convention.

 ## Usage